SoroushImanian/Long-way/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your Gitlab Project environment:
+> To run this project, you will need to add the following environment variables to your Gitlab Project Environment :

 `NEXUS_USER` --> `"admin"`